 Source: Tanner Goods

 Unlike the previous example, Tanner Goods showcased several of its product categories in the email.
 Subscribers have more options to see here which increases the chances they will see something they want to purchase.
-Since Black Friday is a huge event in email marketing, we’ve designed some Black Friday templates according to best the best practices, which you can use.
+Since Black Friday is a huge event in email marketing, we’ve designed some Black Friday templates according to best practices, which you can use.

 Small Business Saturday is a shopping holiday that first occurred in 2010.
 Today, Small Business Saturday has a significant meaning for small businesses in the US and UK.
 It occurs on different dates in these countries.
-In the US it’s going to be held on 30th November (it’s always on the day after Black Friday), while in the UK it will be on on December 7th, 2019.
+In the US it’s going to be held on 30th November (it’s always on the day after Black Friday), while in the UK it will be on December 4th, 2021.
 Many local companies use this occasion to promote their local products.

 Products: Local products